Dibekacin

 Dibekacin (3',4'-dideoxykanamycin B) is an aminoglycoside antibiotic.
-It is a semisynthetic derivative of kanamycin developed by Hamao Umezawa and collaborators for Meiji Seika.
+It is a semisynthetic derivative of kanamycin developed by Hamao Umezawa and collaborators for Meiji Seika, and first patented in 1970.
+It has been sold under a wide variety of trade names globally, including Orbicin, Dibekacin Meiji, Panimycin, and Tokocin.
+Clinical trials have found it to be effective against E. coli, Klebsiella, Enterobacter, Serratia, and Pseudomonas aeruginosa.

 It has been used in combination with sulbenicillin.